 How much are you spending to get those all-important affiliate sales?
 Measuring how much you pay to secure each sale and comparing this to other marketing platforms’ costs can help determine if your affiliate marketing efforts are worth it.

-If you’re a B2B with a longer sales cycle and you’re paying affiliate commissions for qualified leads, you might also measure cost per lead.
+You might also measure cost per lead if you’re a B2B with a longer sales cycle and paying affiliate commissions for qualified leads.

 11. Incremental revenue

 The affiliate channel’s ultimate purpose is to give incremental revenue to customers who affiliates have introduced.
-Customers that have not been associated with any other marketing channels like emails, SEM, etc. On the other hand, remember that defining and evaluating additional revenue is not always straightforward.
+Customers are not associated with other marketing channels like emails, SEM, etc. On the other hand, remember that defining and evaluating additional revenue is not always straightforward.

-To make this work clearer to you, let’s take an example here: assume that you own a T-shirt shop with an essential revenue of $27,000/year.
+Let’s take an example: assume that you own a T-shirt shop with an essential revenue of $27,000/year to make this work clearer.
 You have joined a particular affiliate program.
 After that, you earn $32,000 over the next three months.
 This equates to $5,000 in additional revenue.

 However, it is impossible that you get the absolute complete 100 % of incremental sales through an affiliate.
 Remember, the goal is to figure out how much of your sales are incremental and if that is enough for your company or not.